hydrosolutions/riversCentralAsia/paper.md

 ## Related packages
-The R package RSMinverveR [@RSMinerveR:2022] allows the running of the hydrologic-hydraulic modelling software RS Minerve [@rsm:2021] directly from R without using the RS Minerve user interface.
+While the riversCentralAsia package allows reading and writing of text files that can be read and written with RS MINERVE, the [R package RSMinerveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"} allows the editing and running of RS MINERVE models from within R through Common Language Runtime (CLR).
+This can speed up the running of multiple, large model instances considerably.
+The package implements the examples provided by [CREALP in Visual Basics](https://crealp.github.io/rsminerve-releases/tech_scripts.html){target="_blank}.
 This functionality is for advanced R and RS Minerve users that wish to further speed up their modelling workflow.

 There are a number of existing R packages available that support data preparation and  hydrological modelling [@slater_using_2019].
-However, there is no R package to facilitate hydrological modelling specifically with RS Minerve which is a powerful, accessible tool for water resources management in mountainous regions.
+However, apart from riversCentralAsia and RSMinerveR, there is no R package to facilitate hydrological modelling specifically with RS Minerve which is a powerful, accessible tool for water resources management in mountainous regions.

 ## Installation